Course Details for Graduate Certificate in Theology

 122.615/715 Old Testament: Pentateuch

-This course will engage the student in detailed exegesis of the English [or the Hebrew] text of selected parts of the Pentateuch, as well as studies in the theology of the Pentateuch with particular focus on the book of Deuteronomy.
+This course engages students in detailed exegesis of the English [or the Hebrew] text of selected parts of the Pentateuch, as well as studies in the theology of the Pentateuch with particular focus on the book of Deuteronomy.

 148.615/715 New Testament: 1 Corinthians